aws-amplify/amplify-js/docs/media/push_notifications_setup.md

 });
 ```

-You can also use `aws-exports.js` file in case you have set up your backend with AWS Mobile Hub.
+You can also use `aws-exports.js` file in case you have set up your backend with Amplify CLI.

 ```js
 import { PushNotificationIOS } from 'react-native';